-- Facilitate communication and project implementation among state, regional and local agencies to maximize the efficiency of the transportation network. - Cooperatively develop mitigation strategies for transportation projects to address environmental effects. - Coordinate with the Colorado Water Quality Control Commission and other stakeholders to monitor landuse changes in basins with adopted water quality plans and programs.
+Voluntary Options Available to Regional Voluntary Options Available to Local Organizations Organizations Collaboration Collaboration Facilitate communication and project implementation Collaborate with adjoining communities, water among state, regional and local agencies to maximize districts and other providers on efforts to promote the the efficiency of the transportation network. efficient delivery and use of water and infrastructure Cooperatively develop mitigation strategies for for commercial, residential and agricultural purposes. transportation projects to address environmental effects.
+Policies and Regulations Coordinate with the Colorado Water Quality Control Review and modify local comprehensive plans and Commission and other stakeholders to monitor land- development regulations to improve travel choice use changes in basins with adopted water quality accessibility to reduce greenhouse gas emissions.
+Adopt parking management strategies that reduce plans and programs. idling.